WHAT TO LOOK FOR IN A TRANSLATOR

 Translation is a powerful tool that allows people to connect.
 Knowing how to speak two languages is not the same thing as knowing how to translate.
 In addition to linguistic skills, a translator needs to have specialised knowledge, an understanding of the cultural elements and experience with translation techniques.
 Whether you’re launching a product in a new market or communicating medical information, expertise is crucial.
 A bad translation can cost millions, create legal problems, damage reputations, cause medical errors, and in some cases, can cost lives.
+What can go wrong?

 HOW TO FIND A TRANSLATOR

 Finding a translator or agency can be daunting.
 If low cost is your primary objective, you can simply shop around and find the best price.
 The problem is that low-cost translations are often achieved by compromising quality.
 The result is inaccuracies, errors, texts that don’t read well and words that are not appropriate for the culture or context.
 If you want to obtain a quality translation the process becomes more complicated.
 How do you know, much less find, this elusive quality translation?
-Sources for referals include: friends, acquaintances, social media, website reviews, translator organisations, consulates, google my business.
-Here are a few tools.
+Sources for referrals include: friends, acquaintances, social media, website reviews, translator organisations, consulates, google my business.
+Here are a few tools:

 PROFESSIONAL TRANSLATOR AND INTERPRETER ASSOCIATIONS: